 |Photo credit: Infoparrot.|

 If you are truly serious about making a living as an author, your writing needs to be the top priority in your life.
 When you are first getting started, you will obviously need to work another job to make ends meet.
+In this case, you need to have a solid background and a great online resume builder.

 However, every spare moment of your time needs to be spent writing.
 This is the only way you will be able to improve your writing skills to the point where companies will be interested in publishing you.
 If you are willing to let several weeks go by between writing sessions, this is a clear indicator that you are not passionate about becoming an author.